qatent/website/content/pricing/_index.md

 business:
   name : "Business Plan"
-  price: "$1499"
+  price: "150€"
-  price_per : "invention"
+  price_per : "hour"
   info : "Best For Companies"
   services:
-  - "2 hour claim drafting assistance by our French patent attorney"
+  - "Use our prototypes and get confidential claim drafting assistance from our patent attorney."
-  - "Generation with options"
+  - "Dive right away into deep-tech tools for your ongoing project"
-  - "4 hours post-editing by our French patent attorney"
+  - "See your needs being coded into reality between sessions"
   button:
     enable : true
     label : "Get started"